Which are the alternative fuels for cars that could replace gasoline in vehicle?

 These examples of alternative fuels for cars are tested and proven technology in the automotive industry.
 Here is a list of top 9 alternative energy sources for a vehicle.

 Biodiesel is an alternative fuel commonly used in automobiles.
 Biodiesel is a renewable source of energy produced from veritable oil, animal fat, etc. They are produced by chemically reacting lipids with an alcohol producing fatty acid esters.

 Diesel engines can use biodiesel alone or blended with petroleum fuels.

-Methanol is an alternative fuel that is less expensive to produce for internal combustion engine vehicles.
 Many counties use methanol as a fuel alternative in race cars.

 Ethanol or ethyl alcohol is an alternative fuel for cars that made up from sugarcane or corn.
 With relatively high energy density, ethanol fuel is a successful replacement for fossil fuels.
 So, it is a widely used alternative fuel for vehicles.

 Gasoline gallon equivalency of ethanol is approximately 1.5.
-That is 1.5 unit volume of ethanol can replace 1 unit volume of gasoline in terms of energy.
+That is 1.5-unit volume of ethanol can replace 1 unit volume of gasoline in terms of energy.

 Ethanol blended fuels are widely used in Brazil, the United States, and Europe.
 Bioethanol is being produced converting carbon-based agricultural feedstock such as sugar cane, bagasse, grain, barley, potatoes.